 Setting Description

 Display Display the attribute if its parent section is also displayed.

+NOTE If you hide attribute controls, the attribute controls following the hidden attribute controls may be re-arranged.
+This may be confusing to some users.

 Editable The attribute can be changed

 Mandatory The attribute must have a value.